-- 1:30-2:30 p.m. — “The Lutheran Confessions for the Next Generation,” the Rev. Dr. Charles Arand, professor of Systematic Theology, President’s Room.
+- 1:30-2:30 p.m. — “The Lutheran Confessions for the Next Generation,” the Rev. Dr. Charles Arand, professor and Schuette Chair of Systematic Theology, President’s Room.

-- 1:30-2:30 p.m. — “The Centrality of the Scriptures for the Next Generation,” the Rev. Dr. Jeffrey Kloha, director of Theological Resources and Continuing Education, Werner Auditorium.
+- 1:30-2:30 p.m. — “The Centrality of the Scriptures for the Next Generation,” the Rev. Dr. Jeffrey Kloha, professor of Exegetical Theology, Werner Auditorium.

-- 2:45-3:45 p.m. — “The Next Generation of Lutheranism and the International Context,” the Rev. Dr. Leopoldo Sánchez, director of the Center of Hispanic Studies, President’s Room.
+- 2:45-3:45 p.m. — “The Next Generation of Lutheranism and the International Context,” the Rev. Dr. Leopoldo Sánchez, associate professor of Systematic Theology and Krause Chair of Hispanic Ministries, President’s Room.